(updated April 17, 2021)

-Unless there is a primary source for the Oasis Café having a Neon sign in 1927, The Overland Hotel’s Neon sign, the week of September 28, 1928 stands as the first Neon sign in Las Vegas.
+The Overland Hotel’s Neon sign was switch on the week of September 28, 1928.
+It stands as the first Neon sign in Las Vegas.

 Currently working on part two of the first Neon sign, 1928-1929 in Las Vegas at Vegasarchive.com aka Vegasrecord.com aka Captainhistory.com aka Bigfootnote.com